newton-raphson/sdf-representation/README.md

-# Signed Distance Representation of CAD Geometry (sdf-representation)
+# Implicit Representation for Octree-mesh construction
 This repository contains the code and resources for representing CAD (Computer-Aided Design) geometry using Signed Distance Functions (SDFs).